kennedybacelar/zeply_test/README.md

 ## Acknowledgements

 This API was developed for an assessment test of Zeply.
+Developed by Kennedy Bacelar.